City honors Det. Steven McDonald with plaque

 In remembering McDonald, de Blasio said the detective’s message was one of protecting others and “forgiving those we come across who do the wrong thing as well as well as sobering those who do the right thing.”

-McDonald’s widow, Patti Ann, who is mayor of Malverne, and the couple’s son, Conor, spoke to a hushed crowd squeezed into the precinct reception hall.
+McDonald’s widow, Patti Ann McDonald, who is mayor of Malverne, and the couple’s son, Sgt.
+Conor McDonald, spoke to a hushed crowd squeezed into the precinct reception hall.

-“My father was giant in my life, he was my hero, he gave me all the opportunities I have,” said Conor, who became an NYPD officer in 2010.
+“My father was giant in my life, he was my hero, he gave me all the opportunities I have,” said the son, who joined the NYPD in 2010.

-Introducing his mother, Conor said she was the person who gave his father hope in the dark days after the shooting when it was clear McDonald would never walk again.
+Introducing his mother, he said she was the person who gave his father hope in the dark days after the shooting when it was clear McDonald would never walk again.

-Recalling her husband’s competitiveness, Patti Ann McDonald got a laugh from the crowd when she recalled his befuddling referees at sports games his son was playing.
+Recalling her husband’s competitiveness, she got a laugh from the crowd when she recalled his befuddling referees at sports games his son was playing.

 “When Conor played competitive sports, the refs wouldn’t know what to do because Steven would be screaming,” she remembered.
 “You can’t yell at a man in wheelchair,” the chagrined referees said.